vouch/vouch-proxy/README.md

 an SSO solution for an nginx reverse proxy using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module

+lasso supports oauth for google apps, [github}(https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/) and [indieauth](https://indieauth.com/developers)

 If lasso is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms

 ## Installation

 * `cp ./config/config.yml_example ./config/config.yml`
-* create oauth credentials for lasso at https://console.developers.google.com/apis/credentials
+* create oauth credentials for lasso at [google](https://console.developers.google.com/apis/credentials) or [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/)
   * be sure to direct the callback URL to the `/auth` endpoint
 * configure nginx...